otaviopl/NotionIntegration/README.md

 ## How to use

+### Setup Notion

+The software is based on a specific table structure (dataset) in Notion.

+The dataset to be used as a task base must contain the following properties for each item:
+- Tags (not used for now)
+- Deadline (date field used to filter the closest tasks)
+- ASAP (checkbox) (not used for now)
+- DONE (checkbox)

+Without these properties, task collection will not work correctly.

 ### Create a Google GMail API credentials

 Visit the [website](https://developers.google.com/gmail/api/quickstart/python) to follow the tutorial and create a project on Google Cloud with proper credentials.